 The Next Great City Coalition is comprised of more than 100 organizations dedicated to improving Philadelphia by advocating for policies that improve the environment, strengthen neighborhoods, and increase economic competitiveness.
 The coalition identified six key initiatives for the next Mayoral term beginning in 2015 and asked Maskar to design and develop the website that would launch those new recommendations.

 The OMG Center for Collaborative Learning began as a nonprofit organization that provided strategic planning, evaluation, and capacity-building services for major philanthropies working in the social sector.
 30 years later, their name had become an instant messaging abbreviation.
 The need for a name change launched a thoughtful and deliberate exploration of where the organization stands today and how they view their next generation of growth.
-The new name, tagline, logo, website, and collateral materials were a logical outgrowth of those discussions and in early 2015, the company became Equal Measure.
+Maskar worked with SteegeThomson Communications to develop a new name, tagline, and logo and in early 2015, the company became Equal Measure.
+Maskar designed and developed their website, and continues to support the brand’s collateral materials and ongoing design needs.

 At a National Forum on Youth Violence Prevention a delegation of Philadelphia officials met with White House and Department of Justice officials and delegations from nine other cities.
 The meeting also served as the kickoff for Philadelphia’s strategic planning process, leading to the development of a strategic plan for youth violence prevention.